DTiQkrusnak/Production_Team_Repo/readme.md

 # Production team repository

-Repository for all production members code which is being deployed to end-points or server other purposes in production environment.
+Repository for all production members code which is being deployed to end-points or servers in production environment.